- Government toolkit

 Get a personalised summary of the actions you need to take for your business, by using the simple tool at GOV.UK: EU transition.

-If you have any questions about preparing for the end of the transition period and you can't find answers at GOV.UK: EU transition, you can fill out an enquiry form and an expert adviser will provide support: Department for International Trade enquiry form.
+If you have any questions and you can't find answers at GOV.UK: EU transition, you can fill out an enquiry form and an expert adviser will provide support: Department for International Trade enquiry form.

 For information and advice about trading internationally (outside of the EU) visit Department for International Trade.

 There will be some differences between the rules for those businesses trading in Great Britain and those trading in Northern Ireland.
 The Office for Product Safety and Standards (OPSS) is producing separate but complementary guidance to help businesses navigate what is expected of them.
-Visit GOV.UK: Product safety and metrology from 1 January 2021: Great Britain.
+Visit GOV.UK: UK product safety and metrology.

 Advice for hauliers